-Retention news: 24% are looking for a new job
+Retention: 1/4 of employees looking for a new job

 Restlessness is at a two-and-a-half year high; as of May 2016, almost a quarter of UK employees are looking for a new job.

 What’s worse is Deloitte’s figure of 44% of millennials looking to leave their job within the next two years, while as many as 66% expect to be gone within five.

 Why do people want out?

 According to the CIPD, lack of progression and development opportunities on the job are key factors driving job dissatisfaction.
 People are looking for something more satisfying to do.
 (Although not here – as this case study shows.)

 At the same time, the gig economy might be small, but it’s a trend that’s gathering pace, with small scale entrepreneurship on, say Etsy, Airbnb, Uber and Toptal, Liquidtalent and Authenticjobs, that ‘gigers’ can fit around their lives.
 If this trend continues how are big business going to retain their best employees?

 What’s so attractive about self-employment?

 Self-employed workers in the UK rose by 209,000 to 4.7 million in the three months to April 2016.
 Lorence Nye, from the Association of Independent Professionals and the Self Employed (IPSE) said,

 “These people are happiest being their own boss and fitting work around their life – and these are the factors that have driven the massive growth in self-employment over the last year.”